luminovang/documentation/routing/examples.md

 > Ensure that you do not have any custom web routes that start with the paths registered in your `public/index.php` file, such as `api` or `console`, to avoid conflicts with the designated API and console routes.

+***

 ### Registering Routes Context

 To register a route context, it can be done in `public/index.php` and also create the handler PHP file in `routes/`.
 The handler file name must match with routing context name registered in `context` in your `public/index.php`, see below examples.

 In `public/index.php`, add a route context, to `$app->router->context()` method for routing.
 The context method accepts arguments of the `\Luminova\Routing\Context` class instance.
 You can register as many routes as needed, ensuring that each route name is unique.
 It's important to ensure that the URI start segments are also unique and match your desired route handler to avoid conflicts.

+***

+### Routes Attribute

+You can register routes and context using `PHP8` attribute, to use attributes first you will have to enable the feature in `ENV` file by changing the value of `feature.route.attributes` to `enable`.

+Once done you can now use `Route` attribute before methods and use `Error` attribute before class declaration.

+***

+### Demos

+**Without Attribute**

 ```php
 <?php